-SCOPE: Develop learner awareness, knowledge, understanding of process analysis and
+SCOPE: Develop learner awareness, knowledge, understanding of process analysis and experience of analytical instrumentation in accordance with the current training objectives.

 OBJECTIVE No. SUCCESS CRITERIA The learner will be able to: 1 Understand basic requirements of a sampling system, and appropriate checks 2 explain the meaning of pH and the scales used.
-3 demonstrate an understanding of how pH values are measured using the colourimetric method, i.e., litmus, universal indicator.
+3 demonstrate an understanding of how pH values are measured using the colorimetric method, i.e., litmus, universal indicator.
 4 recognise industrial type pH installations.
 5 explain the different types of electrodes used and the need for care during handling and storage.
 6 demonstrate knowledge of buffer solutions by using them to check an industrial pattern pH meter.
 7 explain the basic principles of chromatography, how it is used and the basic maintenance procedure.
-8 describe the basic principles, operation of, and applications for the following: a) oxygen analysers b) liquid conductivity analysers c) radiation absorption analysers d) hygrometry e) thermal conductivity analysers (katharometers) 9 explain and demonstrate the need for a suitable sampling system, and Identify the common faults that may be associated with it 10 define Density and Specific Gravity 11 explain the use of the Hydrometer to measure Specific Gravity 12 explain how temperature can effect density, and other variables such as pH and concentration 13 demonstrate an understanding of the buoyancy method of density measurement 14 demonstrate an understanding of the equipment used to measure density using a DP transmitter and double dip pipe 15 explain the basic principles with regard to the radioactive method of measuring density 16 carry out routine tests on a typical Process Analyser systems a hazardous area and the different levels of protection available for electrical and instrument equipment designed for use in hazardous areas in accordance with the current training objectives.
+8 describe the basic principles, operation of, and applications for the following: a) oxygen analysers b) liquid conductivity analysers c) radiation absorption analysers d) hygrometry e) thermal conductivity analysers (katharometers) 9 explain and demonstrate the need for a suitable sampling system, and Identify the common faults that may be associated with it 10 define Density and Specific Gravity 11 explain the use of the Hydrometer to measure Specific Gravity 12 explain how temperature can effect density, and other variables such as pH and concentration 13 demonstrate an understanding of the buoyancy method of density measurement 14 demonstrate an understanding of the equipment used to measure density using a DP transmitter and double dip pipe 15 explain the basic principles with regard to the radioactive method of measuring density 16 carry out routine tests on a typical Process Analyser systems